Nakamura Keith Haring Collection

 Nakamura Keith Haring Collection is a private museum collection of American artist Keith Haring artworks, located in the city of Hokuto, Yamanashi Prefecture of Japan.
-The museum is the only in the world dedicated to the work of Keith Haring.
+The museum is the only one in the world dedicated to the work of Keith Haring.
 The collection is housed in an award-winning museum building, created in 2007 by architect Atsushi Kitagawara, and exhibits the collection of Kazuo Nakamura, CEO of CMIC Group.